luisDVA/luisdva.github.io/_posts/2024-04-24-reduce-tree.md

   - phylogenetic
 header:
   image: /assets/images/featureDoggen.png
-  overlay_filter: "0.2"
+  overlay_filter: "0.4"
 ---

 When plotting phylogenetic trees it is often useful to collapse and/or label clades for more informative figures. `ggtree` can do both, and this can be very useful for drawing large trees with taxonomic context and to avoid tiny+unreadable tip labels.
 Here’s a brief walkthrough:

-Lets use the caniform phylogeny bundled with geiger and work with genera for the labels and the collapsed nodes.
+Lets use the caniform phylogeny bundled with `geiger` and work with genera for the labels and collapsed nodes.
 This example is for genera, simply obtained by splitting the scientific names at the tree tips, but we can join the tabular representation of our trees with any other data containing higher taxonomic information (tribes, families, orders, etc).

 {% highlight r %}